-What does the Republican "Big, Beautiful Bill" mean for domestic clean energy manufacturing?
+What does the "Big, Beautiful Bill" mean for domestic clean energy manufacturing?
 What does it mean for Kentucky?

-Recent federal law introduced domestic energy manufacturing incentives and federal support for clean energy projects.
+In 2022, new federal law introduced domestic energy manufacturing incentives and federal support for clean energy projects.
 Kentucky has seen at least \$16 billion committed to clean manufacturing, creating over 14,000 jobs for Kentuckians.